pombreda/lepl/doc-src/manual/lexer.rst

     >>> incomplete = abc(Literal('ab'))
     >>> incomplete.parse('abc')
     [...]
-    lepl.stream.maxdepth.FullFirstMatchException: The match failed at 'abc',
+    lepl.stream.maxdepth.FullFirstMatchException: The match failed in <string> at 'c' (line 1, character 3).
-    Line 1, character 0 of str: 'abc'.

   However, this constraint can be relaxed, in which case the matched portion is returned as a result::